Grant Opportunity:Great Lakes Restoration Initiative Cooperative Weed Management

 In 2019, the EPA released GLRI Action Plan III, which outlines priorities and goals for Federal agencies working together on Great Lakes restoration through 2024.
 Cooperative Weed Management Area projects contribute to goals for GLRI Focus Area 2: Preventing and controlling invasive species.

-The U.S. Forest Service announces that approximately $850,000 in new funds are expected to be available for the Spring 2021 GLRI Cooperative Weed Management Areas grant program.
+The U.S. Forest Service announces that approximately $850,000 in new funds are expected to be available for the Fiscal Year 2022 GLRI Cooperative Weed Management Areas grant program.
 The goal of this program is to detect, prevent, eradicate, and/or control invasive plant species to promote resiliency, watershed stability, and biological diversity on Federal, State, or other public or private land.

-For this work, the minimum requested Federal share is $15,000 and the maximum is $50,000.
-A minimum 20% non-Federal cost share is required.
-This funding will be competitively awarded based on applications received through the July 8, 2021, deadline at Grants.gov (search opportunity USDA-FS-GLRI-CWMA21).
+For this work, the minimum Federal request is $25,000 and maximum Federal request is $50,000.
+This funding will be competitively awarded based on applications received through the November 14, 2022, deadline at Grants.gov (search opportunity USDA-FS-GLRI-CWMA22).

 Award of funds is contingent on allocation of EPA funding.